ARMmbed/mbed-os-example-mbed-crypto/README.md

 The following are the steps required to run the example program:
 * Connect the Mbed device to your computer over USB.
 * Copy the binary file (`mbed-os-example-mbed-crypto.bin`) to the Mbed device.
-* Connect to the Mbed Device using an ssh client application of your choice.
+* Connect to the Mbed Device using a serial client application of your choice.
 * Press the reset button on the Mbed device to run the program.

 The expected output from a successful execution of the example program should be as follows: